jvanasco/pyramid_sqlassist/README.md

 	_session = object_session(ExampleObject)
 	request = _session.info['request']

-The cleanup function will call `session.remove()` for all sessions that were used within the request.
+The cleanup function will call `session.remove()` for all Sessions that were used within the request.

 A postfork hook is available if needed via `reinit_engine`.
 For all managed engines, `engine.dispose()` will be called.

 # Why it works:

 `DeclaredTable` is simply an instance of `sqlalchemy.ext.declarative.declarative_base`, bound to our own metadata

 	# via Pyramid
 	# Recommended naming convention used by Alembic, as various different database